plone/documentation/docs/developer-guide/create-control-panel.md

   </object>
 ```

-## Advanced Topics

-### Using FieldSet for Grouping Fields
+## Use `FieldSet` to group fields

-For complex control panels, you might want to group fields together:
+For complex control panels, you can group fields together as in the following example.

 ```python
 from plone.supermodel import model